-EMS.10 POSTGRADUATE DIPLOMA (PGDIP) IN MANAGEMENT
+EMS.11 POSTGRADUATE DIPLOMA (PGDIP) IN MANAGEMENT

-EMS.10.1 INTROUDUCTION
+EMS.11.1 INTROUDUCTION

 The Postgraduate Diploma in Management of the North-West University is offered by the NWU Business School and is accredited by the Higher Education Quality Council (HEQC) (NQF 8) in South Africa.
+We also enjoy accreditation by the prestigious London-based Business Graduates Association (BGA) and the Association of African Business Schools (AABS).
 The NWU Business School has been delivering competent graduates to Southern Africa who, in turn, are making a proven contribution to social and economic growth in the region.
 The NWU Business School aims to provide professional postgraduate management leaders.
 The NWU Business School is therefore focused on combining theory and practice, to fully develop the strategic leadership potential of business managers.
 The programme content and standard of the NWU Business School's Postgraduate Diploma in Management ensure that participants acquire skills regarding best business practice and thought leadership that can successfully be applied to the multi-disciplinary challenges encountered.

-EMS.10.2 PURPOSE OF THE PROGRAMME
+EMS.11.2 PURPOSE OF THE PROGRAMME

-The programme is designed to provide students with an advanced academic understanding of management processes and higher-level thinking and problem-solving skills.
-There is an emphasis on developing advanced professional skills for those looking to enhance career prospects and those in employment.
+The programme is designed to provide students with an advanced academic theoretical and practical understanding of management processes whilst developing higher-level thinking and problem-solving skills.
+Principles of ethical leadership, responsible management and sustainability are evident in all modules taught in the programme.